Motive (law)

-A motive is the cause that moves people to induce a certain action.
+A motive is the cause that moves a person to induce a certain action.
 In criminal law, motive in itself is not an element of any given crime; however, the legal system typically allows motive to be proven to make plausible the accused's reasons for committing a crime, at least when those motives may be obscure or hard to identify with.
 However, a motive is not required to reach a verdict.
 Motives are also used in other aspects of a specific case, for instance, when police are initially investigating.

 The law technically distinguishes between motive and intent.
 "Intent" in criminal law is synonymous with mens rea ('guilty mind'), which means the mental state shows liability which is enforced by law as an element of a crime.
 "Motive" describes instead the reasons in the accused's background and station in life that are supposed to have induced the crime.
 Motives are often broken down into three categories: biological, social and personal.

 Objections

 There are two objections to motive when considering punishment.
 The first is volitional objection, which is the argument that the person cannot manage their own motives and therefore cannot be punished for them.
 The second objection is neutrality objection.
-This is based on the idea that our society has contrasting political opinions and therefore a government’s preference should be limited.
+This is based on the idea that our society has contrasting political opinions and therefore a government's preference should be limited.